IAF Certified™ Professional Facilitator

 This includes a written submission, interviews with IAF Assessors, an observed practicum, and feedback from the Assessors.
 The designation is renewed every three years through a follow up submission and feedback process.

-To learn more about the CPF assessment process, please visit Becoming a CPF.
+To learn more about the CPF assessment process, please visit Endorsement and certifications.

 Is the CPF for you?